-- The QT interval is the time from the start of the Q wave to the end of the T wave.
+- Time from the start of the Q wave to the end of the T wave

-- It represents the time taken for ventricular depolarisation and repolarisation, effectively the period of ventricular systole from ventricular isovolumetric contraction to isovolumetric relaxation
+- Represents time taken for ventricular depolarisation and repolarisation, effectively the period of ventricular systole from ventricular isovolumetric contraction to isovolumetric relaxation

 The QT interval is inversely proportional to heart rate:

 - The QT interval shortens at faster heart rates

 - The QT interval lengthens at slower heart rates